nsfw-filter/nsfw-filter/README.md

 Supported browsers: [**Google Chrome**](#adding-to-chrome), [**Mozilla Firefox**](#adding-to-firefox).

+**What's new?**

+The images are now hidden when a page loads and become visible only when they are found to be not NSFW.
+The NSFW images remain hidden.

 # Demo

 The website used in this demo is [**scroller/nsfw**](https://scrolller.com/nsfw), which randomly loads NSFW images.